 650 Series: The best choice for a low-maintenance, wind-certified self-storage roll-up door.

 Transform your storage building’s exterior and protect your tenants’ assets with the 650 Series steel-curtain roll-up door.
-Wind-load tested in accordance with IBC, FBC and TDI, the wind-certified 650 Series was engineered to protect and maintain building envelopes in extreme conditions without the heavy, weighted elements required in frequent commercial use.
-The 650 Series provides tenants and facility or building owners piece of mind with sturdy construction that requires little to no maintenance.
-Wind-rated up to 8’ 8” and approximately 90 mph, the 650 Series door is ideal in coastal areas that experience large wind gusts and hurricanes, and comes with a 30-year film integrity warranty and up to 25-year chalk and fade warranty.
-Our 650 Series offers insulation for better energy efficiency and is perfect for climate controlled storage.
+Wind-load tested in accordance with IBC, FBC, and TDI, the wind-certified 650 Series was engineered to protect and maintain building envelopes in extreme conditions without the heavy, weighted elements required in frequent commercial use.
+The 650 Series provides tenants and facility or building owners peace of mind with sturdy construction that requires little to no maintenance.
+Wind-rated up to 8’ 8” and approximately 90 mph, the 650 Series door is ideal in coastal areas that experience large wind gusts and hurricanes and comes with a 30-year film integrity warranty and up to 25-year chalk and fade warranty.
+Our 650 Series offers insulation for better energy efficiency and is perfect for climate-controlled storage.
 We also offer top and side draft stop kits to reduce drafts.

 690 Series: The premium choice for mini-warehouse and self-storage buildings in areas susceptible to extreme winds.

-MBCI’s commercial-grade, steel curtain roll-up doors offer tremendous versatility, unparalleled quality, are easy to install and require minimal maintenance.
-With a variety of models, colors and mounting options, it is our goal to provide the right door for any application and back it with the best warranty you can find.
+MBCI’s commercial-grade, steel curtain roll-up doors offer tremendous versatility, and unparalleled quality, are easy to install, and require minimal maintenance.
+With a variety of models, colors, and mounting options, it is our goal to provide the right door for any application and back it with the best warranty you can find.
 These commercial doors are available as light gauge and heavy gauge; some options are wind-certified.